OpenNews/opennews-website/what/community/scholarships/index.md

 If the program you want to participate in costs less than $250, we're happy for you to use the rest to cover your time spent participating.
 For programs that cost more, you may be able to find additional support elsewhere: Many conferences, programs, and professional organizations offer their own scholarships or other discounts, and those are always worth looking into.
 Events may also have opportunities like volunteering to help cut down on costs.

 **What if I need something other than funding?**
 We have lots of ways to connect you with peer support from the journalism community!
-If you could use some help with a data story, we can help connect you with a peer coach.
-If you need resources for making your newsroom more anti-racist, equitable, and just, check out the [DEI Coalition](/what/community/dei-coalition/).
+For example, if you need resources for making your newsroom more anti-racist, equitable, and just, check out the [DEI Coalition](/what/community/dei-coalition/).
 If you're working on another type of project and you wonder if we can help, [we'd love to hear from you](mailto:team@opennews.org).

 **What about your conference, SRCCON?**
 We run a separate scholarship process for SRCCON events.
 You can find more details about how we approached scholarships for our most recent conference [on the SRCCON website](https://srccon.org/)